pawlowskaanna/sandbox-sql/05-conversion-functions/README.md

 Using SQL Developer or SQL*Plus, connect to the OE schema and complete the following tasks.
 As part of a new marketing initiative, you are asked to prepare a list of customer birthdays that occur between two days ago and seven days from now.
 The list should retrieve rows from the CUSTOMERS table which include the CUST_FIRST_NAME, CUST_LAST_NAME, CUST_EMAIL, and DATE_ OF_BIRTH columns in ascending order based on the day and month components of the DATE_OF_ BIRTH value.
 An additional expression aliased as BIRTHDAY is required to return a descriptive mes- sage based on the following table.

+---
+:wrench:

+Create a report containing the number of employees who left their jobs, grouped by the year in which they left.
+The jobs they performed are also required.
+The results must be sorted in descending order based on the number of employees in each group.
+The report must list the year, the JOB_ID, and the number of employees who left a particular job in that year

+    -- The JOB_ID is tricky, is must be added to GROUP BY clause as otherwise it is impossible to propperly analyse data.
+It is not said in the exercise but it has to be added to the GROUP BY clause to get a proper query result

+    SELECT TO_CHAR(END_DATE, 'YYYY') "LAST_YEAR" , JOB_ID,
+    COUNT (EMPLOYEE_ID) "NUMBER_OF_EMP"
+    FROM HR.JOB_HISTORY
+    WHERE END_DATE IS NOT NULL
+    GROUP BY TO_CHAR(END_DATE, 'YYYY'), JOB_ID
+    ORDER BY 2 DESC;